DrDonk/OC4VM/readme.md

 ## x.
 Building OC4VM

 Building must be done on macOS, either real or virtualized.
-The Homebrew package manager will need to be installed to allow installation of the follwoing pre-requisites.
+The Homebrew package manager will need to be installed to allow installation of the following pre-requisites.
 Please follow the instructions at https://brew.sh.

 Once brew is installed run the following commands to install the required software:
 ```